chrisib/EuroPi/software/contrib/pams.md

 random voltage source, etc... with optional quantization.

-The module itself will generate the master clock signal with a configurable BPM (TODO: define the range!).
+The module itself will generate the master clock signal with a configurable BPM (1-300 BPM supported).
 Each output has an independently controlled clock multiplier or divider, chosen from the following:

 ```